PushkarMohile/n-Coffee/Science.md

 ## Integrable Systems, Solitons and Quantization
 Solitons find use in modelling non perturbative structures in field theories, such as the Goldstone Boson as a consequence of spontaneous symmetry breaking.
 Solitons are also linked to integrable systems such as the K-dV equation and Toda Lattices.
-I am cuurently exploring the link between the algebraic structures of the Lax formalism which takes the form of a Lie algebra and the Hamiltonian formalism which takes the form of a poisson manifold.
+I am currently exploring the link between the algebraic structures of the Lax formalism which takes the form of a Lie algebra and the Hamiltonian formalism which takes the form of a poisson manifold.
 The quantization of the KdV bihamiltonian gives us interesting structures like
 Virasoro and the Current algebra which finds use in 2-D CFTs.
 These structures therefore seem to relate to several different fields and are very exciting.